soumiknafiulferdous/Pattern-Recognition/README.md

 ## K-Nearest Neighbors (KNN)

-At first, determine parameter K = number of nearest neighbors and calculate the distance between the query-instance and all the training samples.
+At the begining, determine parameter K = number of nearest neighbors and calculate the distance between the query-instance and all the training samples.
 Then, sort the distance and determine nearest neighbors based on the K-th minimum distance.
 After that, gather the category of the nearest neighbors and use simple majority of the category of nearest neighbors as the prediction value of the query instance.
 Then the dataset is classified accurately based on this algorithm where user can input the number of nearest neighbors and the dataset is classified according to that number.

 ## K-Means Clustering